flow-typed/flow-typed/README.md

 Creates `any`-typed libdef that you can fill in.

-If the `--typescript` flag was specified, TypeScript definition would be converted to flow-typed libdef format if possible.
+If the `--typescript` flag was set to `true`, TypeScript definition would be converted to flow-typed libdef format if possible.
 Please report any issues that you have encountered to [flowgen](https://github.com/joarwilk/flowgen/issues) repository.

 [flowgen](https://github.com/joarwilk/flowgen) supports most of the TypeScript syntax, however, in some cases manual changes may be needed before use.